 REQUIRED: What is the main advantage of this technique?

-: .
+Xiaoshun He: Graft injury is minimized and outcomes are optimized by using this novel technology.
+In addition, more extended criteria donor organs can be utilized and organ donor pool can be expanded.
 [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera